-- A. A privacy notice must include the following information: - 1.
-A comprehensive description of the Controller's online and offline Personal Data Processing practices, including the following information for each Processing purpose: - a.
-The Processing purpose described in a level of detail that gives Consumers a meaningful understanding of how their Personal Data is used and why their Personal Data is reasonably necessary for the Processing purpose. - b.
-If the Processing purpose includes Targeted Advertising or Profiling in furtherance of Decisions that Produce Legal or Similarly Significant Effects Concerning a Consumer, the Controller shall list that activity as part of the Processing purpose. - c.
+- A. A privacy notice must include the following information: - A comprehensive description of the Controller's online and offline Personal Data Processing practices, including the following-information for each Processing purpose: linked in a way that gives Consumers a meaningful understanding of how their Personal Data will be used when they provide that Personal Data to the Controller for a specified purpose: - The Processing purpose described in a level of detail that gives Consumers a meaningful understanding of how their Personal Data is used and why their Personal Data is reasonably necessary for the Processingwhen provided for that Processing purpose. - If Whether the Processing Personal Data provided for a specific purpose includes will be sold or used for Targeted Advertising or Profiling in furtherance of Decisions that Produce Legal or Similarly Significant Effects Concerning a Consumer, the Controller shall list that activity as part of the Processing purpose... - c.
 The categories of Personal Data Processed for each of the Controller's Processing purposes, including, but not limited to, whether Sensitive Data or the Personal Data of a Child is Processed.
-Categories shall be described in a level of detail that provides Consumers a meaningful understanding of the type of Personal Data Processed.

-For example, categories of Personal Data described at a sufficiently granular level of detail include, but are not limited to: "real name," "contact information," "government issued identification numbers," "payment information", "Information from Cookies," "data revealing religious affiliation," and "medical data."
+Categories shall be described in a level of detail that provides Consumers a meaningful understanding of the type of Personal Data Processed. - For example, categories of Personal Data described at a sufficiently granular level of detail include, but are not limited to: "real name," "contact information," "government issued identification numbers," "payment information", "Information from Cookies," "data revealing religious affiliation," and "medical data." - d.

-- d.
 Categories of Personal Data that the Controller Sells to or shares with Third Parties, if any, for each Processing purpose. - e.
 Categories of Third Parties to whom the Controller sells, or with whom the Controller shares Personal Data, if any, for each Processing purpose.
-Categories of Third Parties must be described in a level of detail that gives Consumers a meaningful understanding of what type of entity the Third Party is, and to the extent possible, how the Third Party may Process Personal Data.

-For example, categories of Third Parties described in a sufficiently granular level of detail include, but are not limited to: "analytics companies," "data brokers," "third-party advertisers," "payment processors," "lenders," "other merchants," and "government agencies."
-For each processing purpose, whether the Personal Data collected is Sold or processed for Targeted Advertising.

-- 2. If a Controller's Processing activity involves the Processing of Personal Data for the purpose of Profiling in furtherance of Decisions that Produce Legal or Similarly Significant Effects Concerning a Consumer, all disclosures required by 4 CCR 904-3, Rule 9.03. - 3.
+Categories of Third Parties must be described in a level of detail that gives Consumers a meaningful understanding of what type of entity the Third Party is, and to the extent possible, how the Third Party may Process Personal Data. - For example, categories of Third Parties described in a sufficiently granular level of detail include, but are not limited to: "analytics companies," "data brokers," "third-party advertisers," "payment processors," "lenders," "other merchants," and "government agencies."
+For each processing purpose, whether the Personal Data collected is Sold or processed for Targeted Advertising. - If a Controller's Processing activity involves the Processing of Personal Data for the purpose of Profiling in furtheranceFurtherance of Decisions that Produce Legal or Similarly Significant Effects Concerning a Consumer, all disclosures required by 4 CCR 904-3, Rule 9.03. - 3.
 A list of the Data Rights available. - 4.
-A description of the methods through which a Consumer may submit requests to exercise Data Rights, as required by C.R.S. § 6-1-1306(1) and 4 CCR 904-3, Rule 4.02, including: - a.
-Instructions on how to use each method.
+A description of the methods through which a Consumer may submit requests to exercise Data Rights, as required by C.R.S. § 6-1-1306(1) and 4 CCR 904-3, Rule 4.02, including: